bioidiap/bob.pipelines/doc/dask.rst

 Running estimator operations in specific SGE queues
 ---------------------------------------------------

-Sometimes it's necessary to run parts of a :doc:`pipeline <modules/generated/sklearn.pipeline.Pipeline>`  in specific SGE queues (e.g. q_1day IO_BIG or q_gpu).
+Sometimes it's necessary to run parts of a :any:`sklearn.pipeline.Pipeline`  in specific SGE queues (e.g. q_1day IO_BIG or q_gpu).
 The example below shows how this is approached (lines 52 to 57).
 In this example, the `fit` method of `MyBoostedFitTransformer` runs on `q_short_gpu`